sylikc/jpegview/current/readme.txt

 - Crash removed when scaling up images with heigth=1
 - Cropping small areas (1 x n, n x 1) now possible
 - Not using IJL for 1 channel JPEGs anymore - seems to crash sometimes.
 GDI+ is used for these images instead.
-New features:
+- Two bugs fixed causing crashes with very small images or images with extreme aspect ratio New features:
 - Support for multiple CPU cores.
 To set the number of cores to use to a specific value, set the CPUCoresUsed key to a specific value in the INI file.
 Default is to use all cores (max 4) of the CPU.